Mutual UFO Network

 The Mutual UFO Network (MUFON) is a US-based non-profit organization composed of civilian volunteers who study reported UFO sightings.
-It is one of the oldest and largest organizations of its kind, claiming more than 4,000 members worldwide with chapters and representatives in more than 43 countries and all 50 states.
+It is one of the oldest and largest organizations of its kind, claiming more than 4,000 members worldwide with chapters and representatives in more than 43 countries and all 50 United States.
 The organization has been criticized for its focus on pseudoscience, and critics say its investigators fail to use the scientific method.

 History

-MUFON, Inc. was originally established as the Midwest UFO Network on 31 May 1969, in Quincy, Illinois, by Allen R. Utke, Walter H. Andrus, Jr., John F. Schuessler, and others.
+MUFON, Inc. was originally established as the Midwest UFO Network on May 31, 1969, in Quincy, Illinois, by Allen R. Utke, Walter H. Andrus, Jr., John F. Schuessler, and others.
 Most of MUFON's early members were associated with the SKYLOOK newsletter of Stover, Missouri and the Aerial Phenomena Research Organization (APRO), formerly of Sturgeon Bay, Wisconsin.
 MUFON was renamed the Mutual UFO Network in 1973 because of its expansion to other states and countries.

+In 2013, Jan Harzan spoke at a UFO symposium.
+He was the Executive Director of MUFON at the time.
+During his talk, he said that something strange happened to him as a child.
+He claimed that a "humming" alien visited him when he was young.

-In July 2020, MUFON Executive Director Jan Harzan, who at a 2013 symposium claimed to have been visited as a child by a "humming" alien, was arrested in Newport Beach, California, on charges of soliciting sex from a law enforcement detective posing as a 13-year-old girl.
+In July 2020, Harzan was arrested in Newport Beach, California.
+The arrest was for trying to solicit sex from someone he thought was a 13-year-old girl.
+But the "girl" was actually an undercover law enforcement officer.
 In response to the arrest, MUFON leadership reported that Harzan had been "permanently removed" as the organization's Executive Director, and "[Harzan] will no longer serve any role in the organization."